zilishen/documentation/content/nginx-one/getting-started.md

 ## Enable NGINX metrics reporting

-In order for the NGINX One console to show specific traffic and system metrics, you need to enable the appropriate API on your NGINX data plane instances.
+In order for NGINX One Console to show specific traffic and system metrics, you need to enable the appropriate API on your NGINX data plane instances.
 The sections below provide step-by-step instructions for both NGINX Plus and NGINX Open Source (OSS).

 ### Enable NGINX Plus API